inform-us/requirements_specifications/informus/rules/SPCchartbuild.md

 *Note that outliers that are above or below the mean should be included in this calculation even if they aren't depicted as part of a shift as they are outliers as they lie above or below the process limit.*

-If there has been no data-driven mean and process limit recalculation at the end of 24-week period: then automatically recalculate the mean using the previous 24 data points, only visually display change in mean and process limits going forward on the next data point.
+If there has been no data-driven mean and process limit recalculation at the end of 24-week period: then automatically recalculate the mean and process limits from the 24th data point and the preceding 23 data points.
+Visually depict the recalculated mean and process limits going forward from the 24th data point.